 Delta flights to Hawaii start at just 17,500 FlyingBlue miles each way.
 That means you can fly from anywhere in the continental U.S. to the Hawaiian islands and back for only 35,000 miles.

-Let’s look at a recent example.
+Let’s look at an example below.
 As you can see, a round trip ticket to Honolulu (HNL) out of New York (JFK) cost 77,500 Delta SkyMiles – give or take a few thousand SkyMiles.

 But thanks to their partnership as a part of the SkyTeam airline alliance, you can book these exact same flights through Air France/KLM for only 35,000 miles roundtrip.

 And those rates aren’t just good from larger metropolitan areas.
 Even from airports like Fargo (FAR) in North Dakota, you can still find flights for just 35,000 total.